lljustycell999/Data-Structures-and-Algorithms/README.md

 Program 2: Application
 * Extend Assignment 1 to display a category (cluster) and most similar key from the above data structures.

+# Assignment 3 Specification:
+* Extend Assignments 1 and/or 2 to record links from each site to its neighbors, for at least 1000 total sites.
+(Ignore Wikipedia navigation links.)
+Store the edges along with their similarity metrics persistently (possibly just in a Serialized file).
+* Write a program (either GUI or web-based) that recreates the graph from step 1, and reports the number of disjoint sets as a connectivity check.
+Allow a user to select any two sites, and display the shortest (with resepect to simiiarity weights) path between them.
+The path can be indicated by a series of sites, but you are encouraged to also graphically display links not taken for each site along the path/